slitvinov/MAMMUT-STARTHACK21/README.md

 Saturday, March 20th, 19h-20h

 Sunday, March 21st, 8h-9h

+You can of course try to reach us at any time during the hack weekend on discord DM.

 ### Prize
 The winning team will get to choose from 4 Mammut products: